 The author has given the best example of perception.
 Further illustrating the example of half-empty and half-full glass.
 The author has discussed how a person can become positive, and how one tempted to approach things.

 by Jules Evans

-In this book you’ll get to know the principles of modern cognitive behavioural therapy those were already advocated by philosophers thousands of years ago.
+In this book, you’ll get to know the principles of modern cognitive behavioral therapy that were already advocated by philosophers thousands of years ago.

 Jules Evans says to remember that life isn’t but a flash of light in the infinite darkness of the universe.

 Therefore, you shouldn’t ever forget the importance of the present moment.
 Each breath, each thought, each conversation, and each bite of the food can be your last one, so live it and feel it.

 Finally, you’ll come to understand why at the end of the day it’s up to you, and no one else, to help you lead a good life.
 Try to keep a journal of your own behavior, updating it every specific day.

 by Robert Greene

 The 48 Laws of Power different from the reads that you read before.
 Though it’s rude for some people, it’s honest and states what it has to say.
 The book comprises the laws that one must follow in the pursuit of power of any form.
 Whether they are positive impacts or manipulative influences.